PAINTED WOOD PANELING 1x8" TONGUE & GROOVE "SHIPLAP" STYLE GREAT LIVING ROOM FLORIDA

 We achieved the classic SHIPLAP look by putting a finely beveled edge (Micro V) on the Tongue And Groove (T&G) pattern.
 This allowed her installer to hide the nails in the tongue for a smoother finish.

 Painted Paneling Prices

 Tongue & Groove, SHIPLAP interior wood paneling primed OR primed and painted delivered to your door.
-That means Professional Painted wood paneling for that price Delivered.

 WOOD PANELING PRICED BY SQUARE FOOT